-As the final stage, the OLED devices were fabricated and characterized (Figure 9).
+As the final stage, the OLED devices were fabricated and characterized (Figure 6).
 The behavior of the emitters in the CBP host was evaluated.
 The HOMO-LUMO values obtained from electrochemical measurement was used to evaluate the possible OLED device structures.
-The optimal device structure for the emitters was used in configuration: Devices 10a-n -ITO/NPB [N,N'-di(1-naphthyl)-N,N'-diphenyl-(1,1'-biphenyl)-4,4'-diamine] (40 nm)/TSBPA [4,4'-(diphenylsilanediyl)bis(N,N-diphenylaniline)] (10 nm)/10% of 10a-n in CBP (20 nm)/TPBi [2,2',2''-(1,3,5- benzinetriyl)-tris(1-phenyl-1-H-benzimidazole)] (50 nm)/LiF (1 nm)/Al (100 nm) (Figure 9).
-All the devices fabricated with the emitters but 10d,g showed electroluminescence which could be associated with TADF, whereas 10d and 10g had RTP emission, which is supported by photophysical analysis.

-Table 2.
-Summary of the general photophysical properties of the compounds.
+The optimal device structure for the emitters was used in configuration: Devices 10a-n -ITO/NPB [N,N'-di(1-naphthyl)-N,N'-diphenyl-(1,1'-biphenyl)-4,4'-diamine] (40 nm)/TSBPA [4,4'-(diphenylsilanediyl)bis(N,N-diphenylaniline)] (10 nm)/10% of 10a-n in CBP (20 nm)/TPBi [2,2',2"-(1,3,5-benzinetriyl)tris(1-phenyl-1-H-benzimidazole)] (50 nm)/LiF (1 nm)/Al (100 nm) (Figure 6).
+All the devices fabricated with the emitters except for 10d,g showed electroluminescence which could be associated with TADF, whereas 10d and 10g had RTP emission, which is supported by photophysical analysis.
+The characteristics of the OLED devices revealed a significant increase in OLED efficiency depending on the structure (Figure 6b,e).
+The device based on emitter 10h with the trifluoromethyl group was found to be the most efficient with external quantum efficiency around 12% (Figure 6b).
+Also, about 10% EQE was obtained for the device based on emitter 10f with double nitrile groups and singlet-triplet inversion effect.
+The highest RTP based OLED was obtained for devices based on emitter 10g with thiophene unit, up to 3%.
+The highest luminance was obtained for the OLED based on emitter 10f, with up to $24,680 \text{ cd/m}^2$ , whereas for the RTP based OLED (10g), up to 10,250 cd/m was recorded (Figure 6c).
+If we think about the molecular structure impact on the final device, the additional benzene ring allows the EQE to increase by 2.5 times (10a, 10b).
+The insertion of the nitrogen group resulted in doubling of EQE (10a, 10e) and quadrupling with the addition of a bromine group (10a, 10n).
+Pure halogen groups had only a limited impact on the increase of the overall efficiency (lower than 2x).